 In fact, his teachers were so influential that after college, Mason decided to follow in their footsteps and become a boarding school instructor so that he could provide the same kind of mentoring that had benefited him so greatly.
 He now teaches science and math at Grand River Academy, a boarding school for young men in northeast Ohio.

 Without a doubt, the decision to pursue a boarding school education is a big one and requires much consideration.
-By following these tips, families can navigate the process to decide if boarding school might be the right fit:
+Families need to decide carefully if boarding school might be the right fit.

 All the research in the world can’t replace the importance of actually setting foot on campus.
 “You have to see what a school actually feels like, not just what is on the website or in the brochures,” says Amy Roth, dean of students at Grand River Academy.
 Visit when classes are in session to get the most realistic picture.

 Don’t forget that students will spend a good chunk of their lives outside the classroom.
 That time needs to be just as fulfilling.
 “Parents sometimes over-prioritize the academic piece and forget their child is a teenager,” says Roth.
 “Beyond-classroom opportunities let students step outside their comfort zone and try new things.”
 Ask questions about recreation, athletics, mealtimes, clubs, and community service.